 Captain Munro shouted his orders to get the Molly Red into open waters.
 Men scrambled to their posts, some raising the anchor.
 Others extended the sails, trimming them to catch the wind.
 The boys followed him to the stern, as he told his First Mate to head home.

 He gestured toward the stairs leading to his quarters.
 Caleb led the way, walking through the doors.
 The room was in disarray.
 There were stacks of parchment laid upon the table, along with uneaten food.
 The bunk, usually stowed away, was down, with bedding piled on the floor.

 Munro walked around the desk, scooping up the parchment stacks and placing them on top of a cabinet.
 He told the boys to pull up chairs as he sat down at the table.

 “I’m sorry for the mess.
 The Molly Red has been here for two days.
 During the day, we sailed to the east side of Rylie Glen, out of the shipping lanes.
 Then at night, we anchored at the Point and came onshore to find you.”

 “But we agreed to meet in a fortnight, which is today,” Conall reminded his father.

 The Captain acknowledged the fact.
 “I wanted to be here in case you arrived early.”

 Josah looked at him with suspicion.
 Captain Munro was deliberate and precise to a fault.
 He never missed appointments.
-Always on time, and the Captain never wasted opportunities to take on other business.
-Waiting two days early in Southport didn’t sound reasonable.
+Always on time, the Captain never wasted opportunities to take on other business.
+Waiting two days early in Southport didn’t sound like him.

 Munro held his hand up and dropped it on the table.
 “Alright, this isn’t what I normally do.
 I worried about your safety.
 Especially you, Josah.”